dbca-wa/wastd/docs/developers.rst

 Unique identifiers
 ------------------
 Fields with unique identifiers are called ``name``.
 The word ``name`` is overloaded.
-The mixin class :ref:`shared.models.CodeLabelDescriptionMixin`_ brings three fields:
+The mixin class ``shared.models.CodeLabelDescriptionMixin`` brings three fields:

 * code  - a unique, short, URL-safe short code
 * label - a human-readable label